hashicorp/vault/website/source/api/secret/ad/index.html.md

 }
 ```

-The `last_vault_rotation` parameter will not be present if Vault hasn't rotated the password before.

-The `password_last_set` parameter will not be present if Active Directory has never rotated the password.

 ### Sample List Response

 Performing a `GET` on the `/ad/roles` endpoint will list the names of all the roles Vault contains.